Positive oriented Thompson links: Positivity of

 \section{Positivity of $\vec\CL(\vec{F}_+)$}

-In order to prove Theorem~1, we need to transform the link diagrams of elements in $\vec{F}_+$ into positive ones.
-Let $g \in \vec{F}_+$ be represented by a pair of trees $(T_+,T_-)$, where $T_-$ is the standard bottom tree.
+In order to prove Theorem~1, we need to transform the oriented link diagrams produced by using the elements of $\vec{F}_+$ into positive ones (i.e. we have to remove all the crossings that are negative in the sense of Figure \ref{figpos}).
+Let $g \in \vec{F}_+$ be represented by a pair of binary trees $(T_+,T_-)$, where $T_-$ is the standard bottom tree defined in \eqref{Tmeno}.
 By construction, the link diagram $\vec{\CL}(g)$ is a union of two tangles $A$ and $B$, situated above and below the $x$-axis, respectively.
-Both tangles are alternating and have the same number of crossings $n-1$, where~$n$ is the number of leaves of the two trees $T_+, T_-$.
-Moreover, all the crossings of~$A$ are positive, while all the crossings of~$B$ are negative, since the Tait graph $\Gamma(T_+,T_-)$ is bipartite.
+Both tangles are alternating\footnote{A tangle is said to be alternating if the crossings alternate from under to over as one moves along any component or arc of the tangle.} and have the same number of crossings $n-1$, where~$n$ is the number of leaves of the two trees $T_+, T_-$.
+Moreover, by Lemma \ref{lemmasignoriented} all the crossings of~$A$ are positive, while all the crossings of~$B$ are negative\footnote{Here positive and negative should be understood as crossings of an oriented link, as explained in Figure \ref{figpos}.}, since the Tait graph $\Gamma(T_+,T_-)$ is bipartite.
 Therefore, in order to obtain a positive diagram, we need to remove all the crossings of the bottom tangle~$B$.
-There is one negative crossing attached to every string coming out of a leaf of $T_+$, except for the leaf at the very right of the tree, compare Figure \ref{knot5_2}.
+If we use the second method for constructing links described in Section \ref{secdue}, we see that there is one negative crossing attached to every string coming out of a leaf of $T_+$, except for the leaf at the very right of the tree, compare Figure \ref{knot5_2}.
 We will remove all these negative crossings simultaneously, using two types of local moves.
-Recall that the upper tree can be interpreted as the binary transform of a $4$-valent plane tree, by Lemma~1.
-The crossings of~$B$ attached to left or middle vertices of the tree $T_+$ can be removed by single Reidemeister moves of type two, as shown in Figures \ref{leftreduction} and \ref{middlereduction}.
-The small boxes in these figures stand for an arbitrary $4$-valent subtree.
-By these reduction moves, we also remove one of the crossings of the upper tangle~$A$.
+By Lemma \ref{F3pos} the binary tree diagram $(T_+,T_-)$ is the image (under the map $\alpha$) of a ternary tree diagram $(T_+',T_-')$, where $T_-'$ is a ternary tree of the form depicted in Definition \ref{defF3}.
+The crossings of~$B$ attached to left leaves of the tree $T_+'$ can be dealt with the move described in Figure \ref{leftreduction}, where by means of a Reidemeister move of type II two crossings (one positive in the upper-half plane and one negative in the lower-half plane) are removed.
+Similarly, for crossings of ~$B$ attached to middle leaves of the tree $T_+'$, by using a Reidemeister move of type II we remove a positive and a negative crossing (see Figure \ref{middlereduction}).
+In each of these figures we depict a portion of ternary tree diagram, a portion of binary tree diagram, and two tangles.
+The small boxes in these figure should be interpreted (respectively) as portions ternary tree diagram, a portion of binary tree diagram, and two tangles.
+The tangles are those produced according to the second procedure described in the previous section.